 In a flash, she grabbed the gun with both hands and pushed it to the side while thrusting her knee into the inmate's groin.
-He fell to the ground, dropping the weapon.
-That's when Taylor jumped on top of him, putting him into a headlock while scissoring his legs with hers to keep him from getting up.
-With her spare hand, she grabbed her radio, and help was on the way.

 That fearlessness in the face of danger was celebrated Wednesday as Biden draped the medals, suspended from purple- and yellow-striped ribbons, around the recipients' necks.
 At his side stood Attorney General Eric Holder, who thanked for them standing on the front lines against crime, terrorism and threats to American communities.

 There were more tears than smiles at the somber, bittersweet ceremony.
 Four of the recipients died in the line of duty, their actions remembered by family members and friends.
 Biden recalled the death of his own wife and daughter in a car accident, and he consoled the spouses and colleagues who accepted the awards on behalf of the fallen officers.